|Introduction | Sustainability Factors | Content Categories | Format Descriptions | Contact|

 The standards development process involved active participation on behalf of communities whose endorsement or adoption would create significant momentum for wider adoption in the sense of requirement or preference for PDF/A over generic PDF for archival deposit or submission.
 Important groups are government agencies and legislative and judicial institutions.
 Adobe reported migration of legacy "report silos" at several (un-named) financial institutions at a meeting of the European DLM (Document Lifecycle Management) Forum in Helsinki in November 2006.
 An increasing number of libraries and other archival institutions are recommending or requiring PDF/A. For pragmatic reasons, when PDF/A is mandated, PDF/A-1b is usually acceptable.
 Full PDF/A-1a compliance, with tagged document structure, is hard to achieve except in a workflow that anticipates that objective from initial document creation.
 A few examples of libraries and archives recommending or mandating PDF/A are: Virginia Tech for electronic theses; National Archives of Norway; University of Texas Libraries (for textual documents deposited in a digital repository).

-Within the U.S. Government, there is an increasing level of encouragement for the use of PDF/A. The U.S. National Archives and Record Administration has participated actively in the development of PDF/A and provides guidance on its use for transfer of records by government agencies.
+Within the U.S. Government, there is an increasing level of encouragement for the use of PDF/A. The U.S. National Archives and Record Administration (NARA) has participated actively in the development of PDF/A and its 2014 guidance for transfer of records by government agencies lists PDF/A as a preferred format for textual documents, presentations, posters, and scanned text.
 The United States Patent and Trademarks Office (USPTO) has requirements for PDFs that it accepts for electronic filing; the requirements are based on the PDF/A specification.
 Documents conforming to PDF/A-1 meet the USPTO requirements.
 According to an announcement available on the PACER (Public Access to Court Electronic Records -- for U.S. Federal Courts) web site in February 2011, "The Judiciary is planning to change the technical standard for filing documents in the Case Management and Electronic Case Filing (CM/ECF) system from PDF to PDF/A." In July 2012, a press release by Adlib indicated that the U.S. Department of State had replaced its cable system based on ASCII text with one based on PDF/A.